conduktor/kafka-stack-docker-compose/README.md

 ## Multiple Zookeeper / Multiple Kafka

-If you want to have three zookeeper and two kafka brokers to experiment with production setup.
+If you want to have three zookeeper nodes and three kafka brokers to experiment with production setup.

 - Zookeeper will be available at `$DOCKER_HOST_IP:2181,$DOCKER_HOST_IP:2182,$DOCKER_HOST_IP:2183`
 - Kafka will be available at `$DOCKER_HOST_IP:9092,$DOCKER_HOST_IP:9093,$DOCKER_HOST_IP:9094`